 If you own a leasehold flat, the building might be insured by the landlord who owns the freehold.

 Your solicitor will be able to advise you if your lease means you have to take out buildings insurance.

 If you live in a flat where the leaseholders have clubbed together to buy a share of the freehold from the landlord then you might have to arrange buildings cover.

 You can do this individually, but it might be cheaper and easier to get together with people in the other flats and take out a block policy to cover you all.

 An insurance broker can help you with this.

 Buildings insurance – What are the pros and cons?

 - Repairing your home can be expensive and it costs an average of £263 a year for buildings only policies (Source: ABI Premium Tracker).
 Comparing the various policies on offer can save you some money.

 - Insurers are adding more and more exclusions to their policies so you’ll need to read the small print carefully.

-- You may have additional excess limits on your policy, for example up to £1,000 for subsistence claims or a higher excess related to flooding, but this can still be cheaper than paying the whole lot.
+- You might have additional excess limits on your policy, for example up to £1,000 for subsistence claims, but this can still be cheaper than paying the whole lot.